-With school just around the corner we’re sharing over 15 easy lunch ideas for kids!
-No more boring ham sandwiches for your kid’s lunch box!
+Looking for easy lunch ideas for kids?
+Here are 16 suggestions for things you can pack in kid’s lunch boxes.
 You can easily rotate 15 of these school lunch ideas on a 3 week schedule.

 1. Breakfast for lunch